fralik/rundata-net/docs/searching.rst

 Searching for inscriptions
 ==========================

-This section is a user guide for search capabilities of Rundata-net.
-It has been shortly introduced in section :ref:`query-builder-info`.
+This section is a guide for using the search capabilities of Rundata-net.
+These have been briefly introduced in the section :ref:`query-builder-info`.

-Search query is created with a query builder.
-Query builder allows user to define rules where each rule contains one searchable parameter.
-Sometimes I will use term filtering instead of searching.
-These terms are interchangeable for this application.
+A search query is created in the query builder.
+The query builder allows the user to define rules, each of which contains one searchable parameter.
+At times I will use the term 'filtering' instead of 'searching'.
+The terms are interchangeable for this particular application.

-Each rule consists of a property which is used for searching, operation that is going to be performed and a search value.
-Search value can actually consist of multiple values.
-Let's have a look at it by example :samp:`Signature begins with Öl`.
-Here :samp:`Signature` is the property we are going to search for.
-:samp:`begins with` denotes operation and :samp:`Öl` is the value.
-The result of such search will be a list of inscription which have their signature value starting with Öl.
+Each rule consists of a property, which is used for searching, the operation which should be performed, and a search value.
+The search value may in fact consist of multiple values.
+Let's have a look at the example :samp:`Signature begins with Öl`.
+Here, :samp:`Signature` is the property we will be searching for :samp:`begins with` denotes the operation, and :samp:`Öl` is the value.
+The result of such a search will be a list of inscriptions with a signature value beginning with Öl.

-The list of available search properties is mostly based on :ref:`meta-information` and :ref:`inscriptions-texts`.
-Property :samp:`------` is a placeholder and has no real meaning.
+The list of available search properties is mainly based on :ref:`meta-information` and :ref:`inscriptions-texts`.
+The property :samp:`------` is a placeholder and has no actual meaning.

-Here is an example of query builder interface.
+Let's consider an example of the query builder interface in action.

 .. _figure-query-builder: